AIDC F-CK-1 Ching-kuo: Aerodynamics

 At the same time, GD worked on the G configuration in parallel.
 Eventually the G-4 was selected, but with many features of the C-2 integrated.
 During this time, the project was named the "Light Weight Defense Fighter".
 In 1985, the configuration conceptual design had evolved into the SE-1 preliminary design.
-By the end of 1985, AIDC decided to skip the prototype stage and go into Full Scale Development (FSD) directly, in order to reduce time and save money.
-The project was again renamed into the "Indigenous Defense Fighter".
+By the end of 1985, AIDC decided to skip the prototype stage and go into full-scale development (FSD) directly, in order to reduce time and save money.
+The project was again renamed as the Indigenous Defense Fighter (IDF).
 Four FSD aircraft were made, with three single-seaters and one double-seater.